 With hours of poolside fun and bottomless prosecco, this is a great way to ball on a budget.
 Many other luxury hotels let you use their pools and exclusive beach clubs for a small fee.

-I visited the Jumeirah al Naseem’s “Summersalt” beach club for £50.
-Though that is still not super cheap, it included being driven around the resort in a golf caddy, waiter service, and free drinks, and a welcome fruit platter.
+For instance, a day pass for the Jumeirah al Naseem’s “Summersalt” beach club weighs in at around $90 USD .
+Though that is still not super cheap, it includes being driven around the resort in a golf caddy, waiter service, and free drinks, and a welcome fruit platter.
 None too shabby and quite an experience.

 Related Article: What to Wear in Dubai